Iraq says signs contract for 18 F-16 fighter jets

 Baghdad signed an initial deal for the first set of 18 jets in September last year valued at roughly $3 billion and those aircraft are scheduled to be delivered by September 2014 with the second batch due four years later.

-Duliami said Iraq was also talking with U.S. officials about buying air defence systems and Apache helicopters.
+Duliami said Iraq was also talking with U.S. officials about buying air defense systems and Apache helicopters.

 A U.S. embassy spokesman in Baghdad said the U.S. government had presented Iraq with a letter of acceptance for the second set of fighters and were awaiting confirmation of agreement.